azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Add your Speech API Key under the TODO in scripts\\chatClient.js of the ChatWebApp project.
+1. Add your Speech API Key under the TODO in scripts\\chatClient.js of the ChatWebApp project

 _Exit criteria_:

-- You should have all TODO items complete in chatClient.js.
+- You should have all TODO items complete in chatClient.js

 **Note**: Embedding the API Key as shown here is done only for convenience.
 In a production app, you will want to maintain your API Key server-side.